 Any services provided are provided to you alone and we shall not be liable to any third party in connection with the services provided to you.
 These Terms are not enforceable under the Contracts (Rights of Third Parties) Act 1999 by a third party, unless otherwise agreed in writing.

-Nothing in these Terms seeks to limit our liability to you for fraud or from any negligence which results in death, personal injury or any other liability that cannot be limited or excluded by law.
+Nothing in these Terms seeks to limit our liability to you for or from any negligence which results in death, personal injury or any other liability that cannot be limited or excluded by law.

 By instructing us to proceed, you acknowledge that these limitations on liability are fair having regard, amongst other factors, to the matter involved, the timescale in which you require us to carry out the work, and the fees you are prepared to pay.

 We are required by law to have professional indemnity insurance in respect of the advice we provide on the laws of England and Wales.
 Our professional indemnity insurance is provided by Travelers Insurance Co.
 Ltd., Exchequer Court, 33 St Mary Axe, London EC3A 8AG further details can be found at www.travelers.co.uk

 SRA Compensation Fund

 The SRA Compensation fund is a discretionary fund.
 The fund is designed to compensate individuals, businesses and charities in certain limited circumstances.
 The following persons, charities or trustees are not entitled to compensation under the terms of the SRA Compensation Fund 2015: